Welcome to the Real: The Kitchen and Beyond. My name is Heather and I’d like to share a little about my journey.

 Writer, editor, taster

 How did I do it?
 I went back to my roots.
-I grew up in a poor family, the oldest of 7 kids.
-We gardened, preserved, and made almost everything from scratch.
-While there wasn’t ever enough money, we always had food on the table and in our lunchboxes.
+I grew up in a large family, the oldest of 7 kids.
+We gardened, preserved, and made almost everything from scratch to stretch every dollar to the max.
+While there wasn’t ever anything extra, we always had food on the table and in our lunchboxes.
 I learned how to cook and bake at an early age and learned the art of mixing flavors and spices to take boring meals and make them fresh and new.

 Now?
 Life’s even busier, and my family eats mostly meals from scratch that are easy to make and full of quality ingredients and fresh produce – all below the USDA’s food cost plan for a thrifty family of 4 (yes, there are 5 of us!)
 I don’t believe you have to have loads of money to eat well, and I don’t believe you have to be poor to save a buck on groceries.
 My philosophy is that you should live on what you can afford and enjoy every bite you can wring out of it.